UCF Knights men's basketball: Dawkins era

 Former Stanford coach Johnny Dawkins replaced Jones as head coach on March 22, 2016.

 The Knights made it back to the NCAA tournament for the first time since 2005 during the 2018–2019 season after going 24–8, which included an upset win over #9 Houston breaking their 33-game home winning streak.
 UCF won its first NCAA Tournament game on March 22, 2019 by beating VCU in the first round.

 Postseason results

 NCAA Division I tournament results

 The Knights have appeared in five NCAA Division I Tournaments.
 Their combined record is 1–5.

 NCAA Division II tournament results

 The Knights appeared in the NCAA Division II Tournament six times.
 Their combined record was 6–9.

 NIT results

-The Knights have appeared in three National Invitation Tournament (NIT).
-Their combined record is 4–3.
+The Knights have made four appearances in the National Invitation Tournament (NIT).
+Their combined record is 4–4.

 CBI results

 The Knights have appeared in one College Basketball Invitational (CBI).
 Their record is 2–1.